-Living in NYC has its conveniences: Like a subway that runs 24-hours, bars and restaurants that stay open open till 4 a.m.—and the ability to order Kung Pao Chicken or Pad Thai or really nearly any dish you want right to your door.
+Living in NYC has its conveniences: Like a subway system that runs 24-hours, bars and restaurants that stay open open till 4 a.m.—and the ability to use an app to order Kung Pao Chicken, Pad Thai, or nearly any dish from your favorite restaurant right to your door.
 But with so many apps out there, which one should you use?

-To find out, Brick Underground looked at seven of the most popular food delivery apps in NYC and compared fees, recent app updates, and features because each app targets its own niche so there’s a lot to know.
+To find out, Brick Underground checked out seven of the most popular food delivery apps in NYC including Seamless, Postmates, DoorDash, Caviar, Delivery.com, and the newest addition, UberEats.
+We tell you what you need to know about fees, recent updates, and features.

 Fees: The app itself does not charge any fees, but some restaurants partnering with the app charge for delivery.